ThomasFinnern/LangMan4DevProject/Documentation/J!4x/projectTexts/projectTexts.md

 (5) Developer "Ad hoc" texts

 List of not translated plain text inside Text::_('...') occurences.
-Each line prepears the translation ID extracted from the plain.
-Also a comment tells about the file occurence with name and line and position.
+Each line prepares the a translation ID extracted from the plain text.
+Also a comment tells about occurence in the file  with name and line and position.

 The list lines can be copied into the *.ini file without changes.
 The comment behind may be removed but it is working also with it.